 Prepare to be showered in vibrant colours at this annual fun 5-km run.
 The Happiest 5K colour run takes place throughout South Africa and in over 35 countries, and we sure know how to bring on the fun.
 Dress up or run in white – either way, you’ll cross the finish line in a rainbow of colour!

-Whiskey & Spirits Live
+Whiskey & Gin Live Festival

 For those who savour the finer things in life, the world’s largest whiskey festival is one for the calendar.
 Sample premium whiskeys, rums, vodkas and craft gins where the connoisseurs will demonstrate how best to enjoy these spirits.
 Sign up for the master classes where you get to rub shoulders with Master Distillers and ambassadors.
 Complimentary cheese boards and dishes are served throughout the evening to complement your tastings.